 – Before grouting seal the tile, use enough sealer to waterproof the tile, 2 to 4 coats normally.
 When applying a coat of sealer please be liberal with the coat do not just skim over the tile make sure the tile has absorbed plenty sealer.
 We know when the tiles are sealed correctly when appling the final coat the tiles do not get darker in color.
 Ensure the tiles are completely dry and spotlessly clean before this sealing, as sealing tiles that are damp or dirty will leave staining or streaking on the surface.
 Any cement residue left on at this stage is very difficult to remove after sealing.

-– Use a Lint free cloth to apply sealer or a varnish roller.
+– Use a Sprayer, lint free cloth, or a varnish roller to apply sealer.
 Apply light coats of sealer ensuring each coat had dried fully before applying the next coat.
 Usually the tile requires 2 to 3 coats in total.
 N.B.
 When putting on final coat clean off any excess sealer with lint free cloth, this will leave an even finish of sealer.
 A circular rubbing motion with the cloth helps distribute the sealer better.
 When applying the sealer pour on cloth first then apply, pouring the sealer directly onto the tile can cause uneven distribution.
 Please note that too much sealant can cause staining.
 This is due to excess sealant sitting on top of the tile and absorbing dirt and stains.
 It is important that the sealant is applied thinly and evenly and allowed to absorb into the tile.
 When the tile stops changing colour and the colour stays enhanced this is usually a good sign that they are sealed well.
-If thy look dry and change colour when wet this means they need more sealer.
+If they look dry and change colour when wet this means they need more sealer.
 When testing we found the Sprayer best for applying all types of sealer.

 – If the tile becomes stained with grout and other building materials our Monestir Residue Cleaner is especially designed for cement tiles and is very effective at cleaning these stains.
 Do not use any other grout cleaners as they contain acids that will destroy the cement tile.
 Remove sealer first if the grout stains have been sealed over.